ricardoi/SOD/scripts/README.md

+# SOD-ai epidemiology
-# Environments and other programs for SOD-ai epidemiology
+## Environments and other programs

+Installation on A4000
 ```pyhton
 # To activate this environment, use
 #$ conda activate gdal